-One of the few upsides of the Coronavirus lockdowns has been the revolution in interviewing: video was once seen as at best a bit quirky and mostly a non-starter.
-For much of 2021 it was the only way and in future will be the norm with perhaps a face to face at final stage or to “seal the deal”.
-Video meetings are more convenient and time effective for both sides.
+One of the few upsides of the Coronavirus lockdowns was the revolution in interviewing.
+Video was once seen as at best a bit quirky and mostly a non-starter.
+For much of the pandemic it was the only way and is now the norm with perhaps a face to face at final stage or to “seal the deal”.
+Video interviews or meetings are more convenient and time effective for both sides.

 Your key priority of course, if you’re considering a move, is to enhance your likelihood of being offered an interview for a consulting job.
 You can do this by producing a great CV and LinkedIn profile and an effective job search strategy.